National Computer Camps

 National Computer Camps are computer camps for children and teens founded in 1977 by Dr. Michael Zabinski.
-There are locations at Fairfield University in Fairfield, Connecticut, where Dr. Zabinski is a professor of physics and engineering; Oglethorpe University in Atlanta, Georgia; and Baldwin Wallace University in Cleveland, Ohio.
+There are locations at Fairfield University in Fairfield, Connecticut, where Dr. Zabinski is an emeritus professor of physics and engineering; Oglethorpe University in Atlanta, Georgia; and Baldwin Wallace University in Cleveland, Ohio.

 The focus of NCC is 2D and 3D video game design, computer programming, digital video production, web page design, A+ and Network+ certification, Android App programming, and software applications including animation, Flash and Photoshop.
 An optional sports program is also available.
 Each week, all levels of programming are offered in Basic, C++, Java, assembler, HTML, XML, and JavaScript.
 Campers may attend one or multi-week sessions.

 NCC was the first summer camp for children founded with a primary focus on computing.